 Another good daytime habit to promote restful sleep is limiting very salty foods (which benefits the whole body, not just the mouth) as well as spicy or heavily seasoned foods, especially at dinner.

-Finally, to get the most out of these healthy habits – or if lifestyle changes alone are not enough to relieve nighttime dry mouth – nature offers a helpful solution: Cariex®, an oral spray that supplements insufficient saliva production.
-This spray contains natural active ingredients such as baking soda, which helps balance oral acidity; xylitol, which supports tooth remineralization; and hyaluronic acid, a hydrating compound naturally present in our cells.
+Finally, if we wish to get the most out of these healthy habits — or if lifestyle changes alone prove insufficient to remedy the discomfort of dry mouth during sleep — nature offers a solution that can transform our nights: Cariex®, an oral spray that compensates for the insufficient action of saliva.
+This spray contains natural active ingredients, including bicarbonate — useful for balancing oral acidity — xylitol — indicated for restoring tooth mineralisation — and hyaluronic acid — a moisturising agent naturally present in our cells.
 Just a few sprays can help keep the mouth well hydrated, reducing the sensation of dry mouth upon waking.